Awoo56709/EDS222_final_project/README.md

 10/28/25
 I am interested in knowing what environmental factors significantly effect the quality of wine production.
-(Tentative)
+(Tentative) 11/12/25 We will change the response variable to BRIX as indicated by Max that that might be easier to analyze.

 What predictors are relevant?
 This includes sun exposure, % moisture in soil, % rainfall and region.